 (monster_icewind animations only)

 Propagated, but apparently unused (or unimplemented?) in EE games.
-Boolean:

 This is the 4th character that replaces the last character of the resref animation filename prefix for shared character animations.